shay-o/professional_info/experience_scratch.md

 ## Themes

 ### Discovery

+### Collaboration and influence

+### Learning Moments and Wins
+- Pageview inflation I should have learned more about hte problem and found a permanent fix.
+The band aids were necessary but became obstacles to a final solution.
+-

 #### Market Research
 #### Collaboration strategic thinking: Aligning with Travis and AJO team on Quick Start.
 Deciding how similar projects should proceed (join, in parallel?
 How to stay in touch?
 How think about long term (likely alignment) vs short-term independent pursuit of different work flows.
 Same for Condor and AEM+Omnivore